1 9 7 7 (UK)

-He was also prone to bouts of writer’s block and, to compound the agony, his writer friend Tom Lawrence (Francis Matthews) was altogether more successful.
+He was also prone to bouts of writer’s block and, to compound the agony, his writer friend and rival Tom Lawrence (Francis Matthews) was altogether more successful.

 The series lasted for 12 episodes, by which time Gordon the moody writer had become dodgy Arthur Daley in Minder.